-This ooey gooey Praline-Pecan Monkey Bread Using Rhodes Frozen Yeast Rolls is a Southern spin off of a pull apart bread classic.
+This ooey gooey Praline-Pecan Monkey Bread is a Southern spin off of a pull apart bread classic.
 Rounds of dough, quartered then coated in melted butter, cinnamon and sugar.
 After assembling in a Bundt pan they’re smothered with a buttery praline sauce laced with toasted pecans.
-It’s truly a one-of-a-kind sensation.
-For the lovers of all things gooey these Praline-Pecan Monkey Bread never disappoints.
+It's truly a one-of-a-kind sensation.
+For the lovers of all things gooey these sweet roils never disappoint.